A Visitor’s Guide to using Sydney Opal Card

 - Town Hall – Woolworths Town Hall 2 – George Street Sydney

-- Central Station – Newslink kiosks around the station – there are at least 5
+- Central Station – Newslink kiosks around the station – there are at least five

-- Wynyard Station – Newslink Wynyard Station – The Concourse, Wynyard
+- Wynyard Station – NewsLink Wynyard Station – The Concourse, Wynyard or Woolworths Met Centre.

-Supermarkets, newsagents and convenience Stores – Woolworths supermarkets are a great place to top up.
-Also many news agencies and many convenience stores such as 7Eleven and EzyMart located around the city and suburbs also sell the cards.
-You will see an Opal sticker in the window of places who provide cards or top-ups.
+Supermarkets, newsagents and convenience Stores – Woolworths Supermarkets are a great place to top up.
+Many news agencies and convenience stores such as 7Eleven and EzyMart located around the city and suburbs also sell the cards.
+You will see an Opal sticker in the window of places that provides cards or top-ups.